Funders' views on sex and gender aspects of research proposals

 Medical Research Council UK

-The UK's Medical Research Council (MRC) will soon require sex to be specified in the experimental design of grant applications involving animals, and human and animal tissues and cells.
-This will include reporting the sex in experiments using cells and tissues.
+As of late 2022, the UK's Medical Research Council (MRC) requires sex to be specified in the experimental design of grant applications involving animals, and human and animal tissues and cells.
+This includes reporting the sex in experiments using cells and tissues.
 If you don’t know the sex of the cells and tissues you use, you should plan to determine it as part of your proposed research.
 MRC will expect both sexes of animals, tissues and (non-immortalised) cells to be used as default in research proposals.

 MRC may still fund single-sex studies where there is strong justification in the research proposal for doing so.
-In cases of acutely scarce resources, purely molecular interactions or single sex mechanisms or diseases, the use of a single sex is likely to be appropriate.
+In cases of acutely scarce resources, purely molecular interactions or single-sex mechanisms or diseases, the use of a single sex is likely to be appropriate.
 Other reasons for conducting research in a single sex given by applicants will be considered as part of the peer review process but should have robust justification.
-In most cases, female variability will not be sufficient as a justification for using only one sex.
-MRC will also not accept as justification that prior work has been performed in only one sex, or that there is a lack of evidence of sex having an effect.
+In most cases, female variability is not sufficient as a justification for using only one sex.
+MRC also does not accept as justification that prior work has been performed in only one sex, or that there is a lack of evidence of sex having an effect.

 MRC links to the UK's National Centre for the Replacement, Refinement and Reduction of Animals in Research’s Experimental Design Assistant to help you plan your experiments using both sexes.